maldenol/cellarium/README.md

         - commands are divided into final (command counter is incremented) and intermediate (conditional transition is performed):
             - the number of intermediate commands per turn is limited to a certain number, the number of final - one
         - the number of commands is equal to the size of the genome (for unconditional transitions) and a multiple of 8 (for the number of directions)
-        - list of teams:
+        - list of commands:
             - 0 - inaction (final)
-            - 1 - return (intermediate):
+            - 1 - turn (intermediate):
                 - the angle of rotation is the remainder of the division by 8 values ​​of the gene № + 1
             - 2 - move (final):
                 - movement in the direction that is the remainder of the division by 8 of the sum of its own direction and the value of the gene № + 1